 Enhanced Group Call (EGC)

-Enhanced Group Calling (EGC) allows broadcast messages to be made to selected groups of ship stations located anywhere within satellite coverage.
-The EGC service is part of the GMDSS for the transmission of Maritime Safety Information (MSI) for areas where there is no coverage by NAVTEX.
+Enhanced Group Calling (EGC) allows messages to be broadcast to ship stations located in a circular area, a rectangular area, a coastal warning area or a NAVAREA/METAREA within satellite coverage.
+The EGC service is part of the GMDSS for the transmission of Maritime Safety Information (MSI) and SAR related information for areas where there is no coverage by NAVTEX.
 The messages broadcast include Navigational Warnings, Meteorological forecasts and warnings and SAR related information.
 The information broadcast over NAVTEX and EGC are not mutually exclusive.

 Long Range Identification and Tracking (LRIT)